 SOMA StrEAT Food Park

-The SOMA StrEAT Food Park is one of the most unique in the city.
+The SOMA StrEAT Food Park is one of the most unique places in the entire city.
 The food park, which doubles as a mobile kitchen incubator, has been a neighborhood fixture since 2011.
-The park hosts a variety of food vendors that offer everything from empanadas to cupcakes.
-You can also find fresh produce and other snacks at the market.
+The park hosts a variety of food vendors that offer everything from empanadas to cupcakes, which might sound quite hipster too in 2023.
+But no worries, here you can also find fresh produce and other snacks and beverages which can’t be missing.

-Check out our amazing food tour in Budapest
+Check out our amazing Secret Food tour in San Diego too.